pip-services/pip-services-docs/content/en/net/commons/validate/object_comparator.md

 - **value1**: object - string value to match
 - **value2**: object - regular expression string
-- **returns**: bool - true if the value matches regular expression and false otherwise.
+- **returns**: bool - true if the value matches the regular expression and false otherwise.

 ### Examples